Infrastructure Intermediate 15 min

 Architecture Overview

-We divide our network into logic zones.
+We divide our network into logical zones.
 The firewall acts as the gatekeeper between these zones.
+[NIST SP 800-125B: Secure Virtual Network Configuration] — NIST , 2019

 flowchart TB